Ernst Plank & Company started out in 1866 in Nüremberg Germany as a toy-repair shop (Fabrik Optischer und Merchandiser Waren).

-ornate in design and more finely finished than other manufacturers of that era.
+quality, often being ornate in design and more finely finished than other manufacturers of that era.
+Ernst Plank is often

 Plank produced it's first toy train in 1882.
 The early trains made through 1885 were gauge III (2½ inch track gauge) and

-were put together and held in place with steel pins, just like the tinplate track sections manufactured today.
+were put together and held in place with steel pins, just like the tinplate track sections manufactured in modern times.
 Many

-of the trains were hand enameled and contained a high level of detail, such as
+of the trains were hand enameled and contained a high level of detail.
+Early passenger coaches did not have punched out

-curtained windows on the passenger coaches.
-American-profile trains were made expressly for the U.S. market.
+American-profile trains were made expressly for export to the the U.S. market.
+These engines were fitted

 By 1900 Plank's catalogs displayed a huge array of electro-physics gadgets and a full